 Models and miniatures

 Why are we so fascinated by models?
-In The Norwegian Museum Of Science And Technology 's new exhibition, you will meet models of all kinds – small and large, new and old, detailed and imaginative.
+In The Norwegian Museum of Science and Technology 's new exhibition you will encounter models of all kinds – small and large, new and old, detailed and imaginative.

 Models are used for teaching, research, testing, advertising and play.
 They can reduce or enlarge, simplify or beautify.
 Some models mimic reality as we know it, others attempt to show an imaginary reality.
 They are used when words, text, drawings or images fall short.
 Models speak a universal language and serve to visualize what is too complex to understand.
 We often allow ourselves to be fascinated by models, perhaps without fully understanding why.
 They are expressions of creativity and imagination.